open-ch/pingmachine/README.md

         url: http://www.example.com
         user_agent: pingmachine
         proxy: http://10.0.0.24:8080
+        http_codes_as_failure: 403,407,503

-Note that the user_agent and the proxy configuration are optional.
+Note that the user_agent, the proxy and the http_codes_as_failure configuration are optional.
 The [httping](https://www.vanheusden.com/httping/) utility must be installed on the system.